Dr. Wilfred Graves Jr.

 Wilfred worked for five years (1997-2002) as an aerospace engineer for Northrop Grumman (formerly Aerojet) in Azusa, California.
 There he supported various engineering efforts with his statistical expertise.
 Today he uses his mathematical skills for personal and professional research projects and the educational enrichment of the community.
 Wilfred is a strong advocate for the continual creation and expansion of educational opportunities for young people.
 Wilfred Graves Ministries has awarded several educational stipends to college and graduate students since its founding in 2016.

 Dr. Graves believes that the love, power, and grace of God can transform broken lives.
 He welcomes the operation of spiritual gifts in his ministry.
 The Lord often uses him to bring physical and emotional healing to the suffering.
 He has written an important book entitled In Pursuit of Wholeness: Experiencing God’s Salvation for the Total Person (Destiny Image, April 2011).
 The book is about the availability of God’s power for every aspect of life.
-In Pursuit of Wholeness will be a tremendous source of encouragement to all who seek healing and restoration for their spirits, minds, and bodies.
+In Pursuit of Wholeness will be a tremendous source of encouragement to all who seek healing and restoration for their spirits, minds, bodies, and relationships.

 Dr. Wilfred Graves Jr. is married to Dr. Malaika E. Graves, a pediatrician who practices in Southern California.
 They were married on June 24, 2017.